 Glamping at St. Andrews State Park, Panama City

 The latest addition to Florida State Parks with glamping is this beachfront beauty in the Panhandle.
 Three glamping tents are now available with waterfront views adjacent to the campground.
 The tents have electricity, air conditioning, a queen bed and a twin sized cot.
 The rate is $129 to $159 a night.
+These eco-tents are similar to those found in Everglades National Park, where I’ve stayed, and they’re a great design.
 Details.

 Glamping at Flamingo in Everglades National Park

 Flamingo, located on the end of the road through Everglades National Park, is so far from everything else that it is hard to experience it without an overnight stay, but not everybody is equipped to camp or desires to.
 Motel rooms and cabins were once located here, but were destroyed in Hurricane Wilma in 2005.